(From Old Corral image collection)

 Jim Tipton's Find A Grave website has a photo of the grave marker for Ballew at Laurel Land Memorial Park, Fort Worth, Texas: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=9815

-The Handbook of Texas Online is a project of the Texas State Historical Association.
-Their bio of Texas native Sykes 'Smith' Ballew is at: http://www.tshaonline.org/handbook/online/articles/BB/fbaeg.html
+The Handbook of Texas Online at the Texas State Historical Association has a bio on Texas native Sykes 'Smith' Ballew: http://www.tshaonline.org/handbook/online/articles/fbaeg

 The Red Hot Jazz Archive has a bio and photos of Ballew, including more details on his recordings and early days in Texas and at the University of Texas: